parissashahabi/Game-Playing-Intelligent-Agent/Markov Decision Process/README.md

-This repository contains a series of images illustrating the evolution of the policy during the Value Iteration process.
-Each image corresponds to a specific iteration, showcasing how the policy changes and converges over time.

 Explore the progression of the policy in the Value Iteration algorithm through the following rounds:

 ![Policy Round 1](images/policy-round-1.jpg "Policy Round 1")<br>